yannickRadji/drugs/doc/product/docs/index.md

 All packages are idempotent & parameterizable.

 ![Archi!](/assets/images/pipeline_archi.png)

+utils & entities are internally published Python packages.
+The environment & dependencies mismatch are prevent by pipenv & docker.

 As the JSON file management json_cleaner is done in pure Python to ease its re-usability and enable its usage in parallel on several files it has been separated from the main Spark data_ingestion package.